-Engaging in physical activity, games, sport and outdoor recreation contributes to a sense of community and social connectedness.
+Our students engage in physical activity, games and many different sports.
+This contributes to a sense of community and social connectedness.
 These are vital components of improved wellbeing.

-The Health and Physical Education domain provides students with the knowledge, skills and behaviours necessary for the pursuit of lifelong involvement in physical activity, health and wellbeing Rowville Primary School has formed a partnership with EACH Community Health and a Health and Wellbeing team is involved in a variety of Health promotion projects.
+The Health and Physical Education program at Rowville Primary School provides students with the knowledge, skills and behaviours necessary for the pursuit of lifelong involvement in physical activity, health and wellbeing Rowville Primary School has formed a partnership with EACH Community Health and a Health and Wellbeing team is involved in a variety of Health promotion projects.